Day 1: Arrival in Kingston & Coffee Farm.

 Day 3: Birding at Abbey Green

-Early morning (5.30 am) departure — picnic breakfast & lunch in tow — to drive to another fabled birding and hiking spot at Abbey Green.
-Here we should encounter Jamaican Woodpecker, Yellow-shouldered Grassquit, Rufous-tailed Flycatcher and Ring-tailed Pigeon – all endemic species.
+Early morning (5.30 am) departure — picnic breakfast & lunch in tow – to drive to another fabled birding and hiking spot at Abbey Green.
+Here, with our local Bird Guide, we should encounter Jamaican Woodpecker, Yellow-shouldered Grassquit, Rufous-tailed Flycatcher and Ring-tailed Pigeon – all endemic species.
 Then back to Forres Park for dinner.

 Day 5: Greencastle Estate